 • to allow the student to defer the module to the next academic year without penalty

 Before you decide whether or not to appeal, it's a good idea to talk to your personal tutor or relevant lecturer.
-It may be that you have a question which could be answered that way, rather than by making an appeal.
-You may also find it helpful to take advice from the Students’ Union Advice Service which can provide you with friendly, independent advice and support.
+It may be that you have a question which could be answered that way, or another process needs to be followed rather than by making an appeal.
+You may also find it helpful to seek advice from the Student Union Advice Service which can provide you with friendly, independent advice and support.

-If you decide to appeal, you'll need to complete and submit the Stage 1 Academic Appeals via e:Vision to the Academic Standards team within 15 working days of the publication of the decision which is being appealed.
+If you decide to submit an academic appeal, you'll need to complete and submit the Stage 1 Academic Appeals via e:Vision to the Academic Standards team within 15 working days of the publication of the decision which is being appealed.
+Academic Appeals cannot be submitted for provisional results.

 You can find the area to submit an academic appeal by logging into your SRS web profile on e:Vision and going into the My Self-Service menu.
 Any documentary evidence to support your appeal request must be included with the form at the time of submission via e:Vision.